 On this date in our family history . . . the 3rd day of October . . . in the year 1844 . . .
-Elisha Roberts dies in San Augustine County, Texas, and is laid to rest in a small family cemetery near his home.
+Elisha Roberts dies in San Augustine County, Texas . . . and is laid to rest in a small family cemetery near his home . . . this Elisha is the father of our Mahala . . . and a 4th great-grandpa to the Keeper of this family history blog.

 ROBERTS, ELISHA (1774-1844).
 Elisha Roberts, pioneer and public official, was born in 1774 at Watauga Settlement, near the Holston River in Hawkins County, Tennessee, the son of George and Rhoda (Payne, Paine) Roberts.
 He was married by 1800 in Kentucky to Martha Gill; they had nine children, including Esther Jane, who married Philip A. Sublett.
 The family moved in 1811 from Green County, Kentucky, to the northern part of St. Tammany Parish, Louisiana (later Washington Parish).
 During the War of 1812 Roberts served as lieutenant and quartermaster under Gen. Isaac Roberts' Brigade of West Tennessee Militia and lieutenant in Captain Bickham's company, Louisiana militia.